 - 3.10 ● 10.
 What maintenance should I perform monthly on my chainsaw?

-- 4 Final Remarks
+- 4 Remarks

 Cutting speed of an Average Chainsaw

 An average chainsaw piston moves up and down 20,000 times per minute.
 The piston speed of an average chainsaw is 2500 square feet per minute.

-The average chain sliding speed across the bar is 5000 square feet per minute.
-It means your chain will run at 55 to 60 miles per hour or 1 mile per minute, which is equivalent to 88 square feet per second.
+The middle chain sliding speed across the bar is 5000 square feet per minute.

+It means your chain will run at 55 to 60 miles per hour or 1 mile per minute, equivalent to 88 square feet per second.
 The chain rotates about 1300 times per second, and the sprocket rotates about 1 million times in 24 hours.

 To calculate the exact chain speed of your saw, find the chain pitch and multiply it by 2.
 Multiply the number found by the number of teeth on your chain.
 Multiply the number found by your saw rotations per minute (RPM).

 In this way, you will find the speed of the chain in inches per minute, divide it by 12 to find out feet per minute, and divide it by 720 to convert to feet per second.
 Let us now try out a more sophisticated estimate.
-Let us suppose you have a tree that is 30 cm or one foot in diameter and your chainsaw makes a cut of 0.5 mm or 0.02 inches into the wood with each pass of the chain.

-It means that your chain needs to pass through the wood six hundred times, thirty cm = three hundred mm, and it takes two chain passes to remove each mm.
-If you are using a powerful chainsaw with a rotational speed of about two thousand eight hundred rotations per minute (2800 RPM) or three thousand rotations per minute (3000 RPM), the chain will make six hundred passes in just twenty seconds.
-Let me now compare this time with the cutting speed of a hand saw.
+Suppose you use a powerful chainsaw with a rotational speed of about two thousand eight hundred rotations per minute (2800 RPM) or three thousand rotations per minute (3000 RPM).
+In that case, the chain will make six hundred passes in just twenty seconds.

-How long would this take with a handsaw?
-Let us suppose your hand saw has teeth of the same size as your chainsaw’s.
-Let us suppose they are roughly the same length as the chainsaw (half as long as your chain).
+Suppose they are roughly the same length as the chainsaw (half as long as your chain).
 You still need to make six hundred passes through the wood.
+Suppose you can create one complete pass of the hand saw each second and keep up that speed constantly.

-This is a guesstimate, a back-of-the-envelope calculation, but I hope you got the idea.
-Using a chainsaw is certainly many times faster, probably five to ten times faster than using a good handsaw.
+Using a chainsaw is undoubtedly many times faster, probably five to ten times faster than using a good handsaw.
 The simplest way to find out the sprocket speed of your chainsaw is to count the number of its teeth.
 Your chainsaw has a toothed sprocket attached to its crankshaft.

 To calculate the speed of your chainsaw, you must divide the number of teeth on its input gear by the number of teeth on its output gear.

 What is the Run Time of a Battery-Powered Chainsaw?

-A battery-powered chainsaw is cordless and noiseless.
-It does not depend upon a non-renewable fuel, and it does not exhaust any harmful emissions.
 It has advanced features, including an LED visual and audible recharge alert, a temperature sensor to avoid overheating, and a rain guard.
 Using the chainsaw with the standard battery pack will give you a run time of up to 2 hours.

 But there are also electric chainsaws that you can use with an additional battery pack.
 Stihl, for example, has several battery packs you can purchase that you can wear on your back: